0xPolygonID/issuer-node/README.md

 A helper command is provided under the command `make config` to help in the generation of the config file.

-NOTE: The config.toml is deprecated and probably will evolve to only use environment files and a .env file.

 ## How to test it
 1) Start the testing environment
 ``make up-test``